shleen/aides-memoire/DataCamp.md

 ## General
 // General information picked up from the courses I take will be filed here.

+A **tidy** dataset contains a single observation in each row & each column contains a variable.

 ## Python
 // Learnings pertaining to the Python programming language will be filed here.